-I don’t read a lot of short stories so when I do, I select them carefully and this is such a beautiful collection of stories!
-When I first heard about the collection and saw which authors had been picked, I was amazed at the diversity of the selection and excited to see some of my favourites like Kjell Askildsen in it, as well as authors from Greenland and the Faroe Islands that I wasn’t familiar with.
+I don’t read a lot of short stories, so when I do I select them carefully and this is such a beautiful collection of stories.
+When I first heard about the collection and saw which authors had been picked, I was amazed by the diversity of the selection and excited to see some of my favourites like Kjell Askildsen in it, as well as authors from Greenland and the Faroe Islands that I wasn’t familiar with.

 Rather than reading them all in one go, I have been taking my time with the collection, dipping in an out of the book and savouring each story.
-The experience has been a little bit like picking out a piece of chocolate from a box and letting it slowly melt in your mouth until all the flavour comes out.
-I even took the book with me when I recently went home to see my family and spent a weekend in our wood cabin in Sweden reading it while the woodstove burned.
+The experience has been a little bit like picking out a piece of chocolate from a box and letting it slowly melt in your mouth to bring all the flavours out.
+I even took the book with me when I recently went home to see my family and spent a weekend reading it in our wood cabin in Sweden while the woodstove burned.
 I thought there was a lot of variety in the stories but also something that made them feel connected to each other.
-There is a simplicity in both the writing and in the plots that is typical of Nordic literature, fantastical elements even in the stories that belong more to realism and a sense of a threat or something sinister lurking in the background of ordinary, everyday lives.
+There is a simplicity in both the writing and the plots, one which I think is typical of Nordic literature.
+There are also a lot of fantastical elements even in the stories that belong more to realism and a sense of a threat or something sinister lurking in the background of ordinary, everyday lives.

 These stories really deserve to be read and what better time to do it than in the middle of winter when everything is at its darkest and bleakest.
 One story in particular, the Man in the Boat by the Swedish author Per Olov Enquist really got to me and has been haunting me ever since, so much that I find myself still thinking about it now many weeks later.